 Sylvia Grewatsch is an Assistant Professor at the Goodman School of Business, Brock University.
 Her research focuses on how organizations can tackle the world’s biggest socio-economic challenges through social and technological innovations.
 In her research work, Sylvia embraces systems approaches.
 For further information about Sylvia, visit her website.
 She’s on Twitter @GrewatschSylvia.

-Nicholas Poggioli is Postdoctoral Research Fellow at the University of Michigan Erb Institute, a partnership between the Ross School of Business and the School for Environment and Sustainability.
+Nicholas Poggioli is Assistant Professor at Walker College of Business, Appalachian State University.
 His work seeks to move management and strategy research beyond sustainability journeys toward tangible sustainability in which companies and other organizations successfully operate within sustainable ecosystem limits.
 He’s on Twitter @nalanpog and online here.

-Garima Sharma is an Assistant Professor at the Anderson School of Management, University of New Mexico.
+Garima Sharma is an Assistant Professor at the Kodog School of Business, American University.
 Her research focuses on sustainability and related tension of purpose and profits.
 She is also interested in understanding how research impacts practice, and the related questions of rigor-relevance and knowledge cocreation.
-You can find more about her here: https://www.garimasharma.info/.
+You can find more about her on LinkedIn.
 She’s on Twitter @garimasharma11.